 - Advice from friends and future colleagues already living as expats, ideally in your planned destination, can be a great source of advice and information and sometimes answer questions you had not thought of.
 If you do not have access to them, there are many expat forums online where you can get your questions answered.
 Thinking it through can save you a great deal of money and ensure that you have the right furniture and equipment as you take up your new life abroad.

-Once you have decided what you plan to ship abroad you need to choose an appropriate experienced and professional moving company.
+Once you have decided what you plan to ship abroad you need to choose an appropriate experienced and professional moving company, and the easiest way to ensure you get the best deal and service is to get several free moving quotes.